i2van/WinNumTip/README.md

 [![License](https://img.shields.io/badge/license-MIT-yellow)](https://opensource.org/licenses/MIT)

 **WinNumTip** shows the [`Win`+`number (0..9)` shortcut](https://support.microsoft.com/en-us/windows/keyboard-shortcuts-in-windows-dcc61a57-8ff0-cffe-9796-cb9706c75eec#taskbar)
 for each app pinned to the taskbar.
-While you hold the `Win` key, a small numbered strip appears over the taskbar buttons; release the key and it disappears.
+While you hold the `Win` key, a numbered strip appears over the taskbar buttons; release the key and it disappears.

 Hold `Win` and press a number to launch (or switch to) the app in that taskbar